CATEIN/adventuresinodyssey-py/docs/content.md

 print(content["type"]) # this should print Audio.
 Try changing it to one of the fields in the json below.
 ```
-The response json will look something like this: (Note that data may vary between different page types.)
+The response json will look something like this (Note that data may vary between different page types):

 ```json
 {